Mangrove forest ecosystems fact sheet | Field of Mars EEC

 Climate change can also affect mangrove forests through rising sea levels, changing water temperatures, altered rainfall and changes to estuary conditions.
 In some places, mangroves may move landward as sea levels rise, but roads, seawalls, development or other habitats can prevent this movement.

-How can you help protect mangrove forests?
+How can you help protect mangrove forest ecosystems?

 You can help protect mangrove forests by staying on boardwalks, tracks or firm edges, especially at low tide when mud, roots and crab burrows are exposed.
 Do not remove plants, animals, shells, rocks, logs, bark or mangrove seedlings.